rafanahmed/Zettelkasten/README.md

 ## How it’s organized

 The notes are written in Markdown and managed with Obsidian.
-They’re loosely structured and mostly follow a loose Zettelkasten approach.
+They’re loosely structured and mostly follow a Zettelkasten approach — atomic notes, connections between ideas, and low effort maintenance.
 Some notes are raw, some are refined.
 That’s intentional.

 ## If you're curious

 This repo is public because I believe in learning in the open.
 You won’t find polished blog posts or tutorials here.
-Just thoughts in motion.
+Just thoughts

-## License

-MIT — do whatever you want with this, no strings attached.